flowground/amazonaws-com-sms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GenerateChangeSet
-### Generates a target change set for a currently launched stack and writes it to an Amazon S3 object in the customer's Amazon S3 bucket.
+> Generates a target change set for a currently launched stack and writes it to an Amazon S3 object in the customer's Amazon S3 bucket.<br/>

 #### Input Parameters
 * `Action` - _required_